mirkop/hass-blueprints/blueprints/automation/luau/README.md

 # Luau Themed Lighting Automation

-This blueprint creates a Luau party atmosphere by slowly cycling multiple RGB lights through tropical colors.
-It is designed to be triggered from a dashboard button or any event in Home Assistant.
+This Home Assistant blueprint creates a Luau party atmosphere by cycling multiple RGB lights through a vibrant, customizable palette of tropical colors.
+It supports advanced per-light color cycling, randomization, and is designed for easy triggering and stopping from the dashboard or automations.

 ## Features

 - Select multiple RGB lights for the effect
+- Advanced color cycling: each light gets a random color from the palette, always different from its current color
+- Customizable Luau-inspired color palette (edit in the blueprint)
+- Adjustable delay between lights and between cycles
-- Customizable color change delay and number of cycles
+- Set the number of cycles (repeat count)
+- Adjustable transition time for smooth color changes
+- Robust error handling (e.g., empty light list or palette)
-- Easy to trigger from a dashboard button
+- Easy to start and stop from dashboard buttons or automations
-- Luau-inspired color palette
+- Well-documented for both users and contributors

+## How It Works

+- The automation triggers a script that cycles each selected RGB light through the chosen palette.
+- Each light is assigned a random color (never the same as its current color) on each cycle.
+- Delays between lights and cycles create a dynamic, party-like effect.
+- The script can be stopped at any time from the dashboard.

 ## Setup Instructions

 1. **Import the Blueprint**
-   - Copy the YAML from `luau_lighting.yaml` and import it as a blueprint in Home Assistant.
+   - Copy the YAML from `luau_lighting_automation.yaml` and import it as a blueprint in Home Assistant.
 2. **Create an Automation**
    - Use the blueprint to create an automation, selecting your RGB lights and customizing options as desired.
-3. **Add a Dashboard Button**
+3. **Add Dashboard Buttons**
-   - Add a new button card to your dashboard.
+   - **Start Button:** Add a button card to your dashboard to start the effect.
-   - Set the button action to **Call Service**.
-   - Service: `event.fire`
-   - Service Data:
-     ```yaml
-     event_type: luau_lighting_start
-     ```
-   - (Optional) Set an icon and label for your Luau button.
+   - **Stop Button:** Add a button card to stop the effect (calls the script's `turn_off` service).

-## Example Button YAML (Manual Card)
+### Example Start Button YAML (Manual Card)

 ```yaml
 type: button